 Valuing an Iron & Steel Manufacturing Business

 Companies that manufacture iron and steel create products for several different industries.
 Iron and steel have experienced several ups and downs over the years.
 This includes drops in revenue by 9.8% in 2019 or increases by 12.7% in 2021.
 While the industry took a big hit in 2019, it was nothing they could not recover from.
 The biggest issue was the extensive decline in the automotive and construction industries.
 These industries are two of the biggest customers for the iron and steel manufacturing industry.
 As such, 2020 experienced several changes in the types of revenues it incurred.
 These factors make it a great time for someone to exit or enter the iron and steel industry.
-Whether you plan on buying or selling an iron and steel manufacturing business, it is important to understand the fair market value.
+Valuing an iron & steel manufacturing business is important whether you plan on buying or selling an iron and steel manufacturing business

 As a business appraiser, Peak Business Valuation works with many individuals who are buying or selling an iron and steel manufacturing business.
 The first step in buying or selling is obtaining a business valuation.
 Part of the valuation engagement is discussing some of the key factors an expert uses in valuing an iron and steel manufacturing business.
 Keep in mind, the factors below are only a guide.
 For detailed information about a business you are buying or selling, schedule your free consultation with Peak Business Valuation, business appraiser.

 Market Multiples for an Iron & Steel Manufacturing Business

 - SDE Multiple Average Range: 2.84x – 3.13x

 - EBITDA Multiple Average Range: 3.75x – 4.37x